Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

     - A node to send webhook request to a router server
     - Two nodes to send people back at their home or bed/bedroll
     - New nodes to track down a character change of state

+`0.8.1`
+- New Node: Run blind script

+`0.8.2`
+- New Node: Find Ambush Points.
+This node use an Environment Query System, the very same used by the Jhebbal Sag hunters events, to find points in a radius around the player that can reach the target, preferably in their backs.

 ## Changed
 `0.8.0`